Advik-B/Music-Man/README.md

 ## Why?

 I always __HATED__ the fact that you HAD to buy multiple subscriptions just to listen to music.
-So I ~~made~~ am making an app that combines all the services into one.
+So I ~~made~~ making an app that combines all the services into one.
 Then you can import/export playlists, transfer from one service to another. etc

 ## Features